 If you are unsure about which pathways are available in your programme, please consult your programme's page on Coursefinder.

-NOTE: All choices will be subject to timetable viability and individual programme requirements.
-Students must pass a subject in first year in order to study it as a major or a minor in second year.
+Note: All choices are subject to timetable viability and individual programme requirements.
+Students must pass a subject in first year in order to study it in second year.

 We are very excited to offer Electives to our second year students as part of the new Maynooth Education.
 An Elective is a great way to enhance your degree by enabling you to develop new skills that will compliment your chosen programme.
 Electives allow students to broaden their perspective by studying across disciplines thus learning how to think differently and appreciate different viewpoints.
 We know employers want graduates who can look at the world in different ways and find creative solutions to challenging problems.
 Students may also choose to take an Elective because they are intrigued by the topic.

 Why take an Elective:

 - Broaden your perspective by taking an interdisciplinary topic

 - For the opportunity to learn with students from other disciplines

 - Develop transferable skills for the future e.g. study of a modern language, entrepreneurship, or science communication